agoat/contao-articleslikepages-bundle/README.md

 # contao-articleslikepages-bundle
 ---
-Contao 4 extension to stripe the articles keyword in the url when calling an article
+Contao 4 extension to remove the /articles/ keyword from the url when calling an article directly.

 --
 Before: